AineNicD/machine-learning-and-statistics/README.md

 - Jupyter notebook should appear in your default browser
 - Go to the file location where you saved the .ipynb
 - Open file.
-For more click on [Jupyter beginners Guide](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html)
+For more help click [Jupyter beginners Guide](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html)

 # References